96% of us would accept an organ if we needed one and it was offered. But only 29% of us have joined the organ donation register!

 Please encourage others to be donors and let your family know your wishes.
 Surprise at a moment of grief often swings them to refuse.
 There is new, proposed legislation to changes in the law from an ‘opt in’ system to an ‘opt out’ system.
 However, families and relatives can still refuse the donation of you organs.
 If you are serious about donating your organs, talk to your family so that they can understand your wishes before you die.

-Even after your death, your body may be useful for research and helping train medical students to be the doctors of the future.
+Even after your death, your body may be useful for research and helping train medical students.
 Another generous and noble gift to help future generations.

 An agreement must already be in place with an individual university or medical school and must have been made by the donor whilst they are still alive.
 This agreement can only have been made between the institution and the person who has died.
 The institution with whom the agreement has been made should be contacted as soon as possible after their death.